Greedy Gradient-free Adaptive Variational Quantum Algorithms on a Noisy Intermediate Scale Quantum Computer: Methods

+Typically, (\textbf{R3}) above is studied by executing the adaptive algorithms in noise-free, idealised settings, and such studies have led to improved choices of operator pools \cite{tang2021qubit} as well as more sophisticated adaptive algorithms \cite{burton2023exact}.
+These developments are beyond the scope of the present work however.
+Indeed, since our motivation is the effect of measurement and device noise on the success of adaptive quantum algorithms, we will, as a first step, focus instead on (\textbf{R1}) above.
+More precisely, we will evaluate whether the QPU implementations of our adaptive algorithms yield satisfactory (although perhaps not optimal) choices of parameterised operators and corresponding parameter values used to define the ansatz wave-function.

-In our opinion, the \emph{ansatz evaluation error} is largely a reflection of the limits of the current QPU hardware and not indicative of the failure of our adaptive algorithms.
-Consequently, we will primarily focus on evaluating possible \emph{algorithmic failures} in the QPU implementations of our adaptive algorithms.
-An obvious strategy to make this evaluation, is to retrieve the ansatz wave-function yielded by the QPU-implemented GGA-VQE or Overlap-GGA-VQE methods, represent this ansatz wave-function using classical methods on a HPC simulator, and measure the sought-after observables.
+An obvious strategy to make this evaluation, is to retrieve the parameterised operators and corresponding parameter values yielded by the QPU-executed GGA-VQE method, represent the corresponding ansatz wave-function on a noiseless HPC emulator, and measure the sought-after observables.
 We refer to this approach as 'hybrid' observable evaluation in the sequel.
-It is important to emphasise that the construction of the ansatz wave-function, i.e., the choice and order of unitary operators as well as the corresponding angles are all determined by calculations on the QPU.
-It is only the final measurement of the ansatz wave-function that takes place on the simulator.
-Of course, it is also of interest to determine the degree of \emph{ansatz evaluation errors} and we will, where possible, evaluate the energy or fidelity of the generated ansatz wave-function directly on the quantum computer.
+It is important to emphasise that the construction of the ansatz wave-function, i.e., the choice and order of unitary operators as well as the corresponding angles \underline{are all determined by calculations on the QPU}.
+It is only the final measurement of the ansatz wave-function that takes place on the emulator.
+This hybrid observable measurement is, admittedly, not a scalable procedure (since it requires the emulation of quantum circuits on classical HPC architectures).
+However, it is our opinion that in the present era of NISQ devices, it can be used as a tool to distinguish between (\textbf{R1}) and (\textbf{R2})-type failures of adaptive quantum algorithms on QPUs.